Smoothings of Fano varieties with normal crossing singularities: Obstructions

 it follows that $p_{\tilde{X}}$ is \'etale and $p_Y$ finite.
 Hence $\tilde{X} \times_X Y $ is normal.
 Moreover $p_Y$ is generically isomorphism.
 Therefore there is a factorization $g \colon \tilde{X} \times_X Y \la \tilde{Y}$ of $p_Y$ through the normalization $\tilde{Y}$ of $Y$.
 But then, since both $\tilde{X} \times_X Y $, $\tilde{Y}$ are normal, $g$ finite and generically isomorphism, $g$ is in fact an isomorphism. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{ob3}] We will only prove the first part in detail.
-The second part is similar and we will only sketch the proof and leave the details to the reader.
+\begin{proof}[Proof of Theorem~\ref{ob3}] We will only prove the existence of the exact sequence~\ref{ob3}.1 in detail.
+The proof for the others is similar.
+We will only sketch it and leave the details to the reader.

 The proof of the first part is in two steps.
 First we show the existence of the exact sequence~(\ref{ob-seq}) for an affine simple normal crossing scheme and then we prove the general case.
 The proof of this part is similar to the one exhibited by Friedman~\cite{Fr83} in the case of a simple normal crossing complex analytic space.
 For the sake of completeness, and since the explicit local construction of the sequence is needed for the general case, we present a short proof here following the lines of Friedman's proof.